seaxe left Anglo Saxon History

 Where is Searobyrg

-This was at a Strategic Roman road junction was on the road from Winchester so easy to march to and provided a good defensive position for Wessex and their expansion.
+This was at a Strategic Roman road junction on the road from Winchester so easy to march to and provided a good defensive position for Wessex and their expansion.

 Possible interpretation of the Chronicles